ryantd42/NY-Legislative-Git/2023/S4536B-2023/bill.md

- Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Alcoholism  and  Substance Abuse  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Alcoholism  and  Substance Abuse  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted  to  said  committee  --  recommitted  to  the Committee on Alcoholism and Substance Use Disorders in accordance with Senate  Rule  6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the mental hygiene law, in relation to reimbursement for non-medical transportation for individuals with a substance use disor-